adap/flower/doc/source/how-to-upgrade-to-flower-1.13.rst

-Upgrade to Flower Next
+Upgrade to Flower 1.13
 ======================

-Welcome to the migration guide for updating Flower to Flower Next!
-Whether you're a seasoned user or just getting started, this guide will help you smoothly transition your existing setup to take advantage of the latest features and improvements in Flower Next, starting from version 1.8.
+Welcome to the migration guide for updating Flower to Flower 1.13!
+Whether you're a seasoned user or just getting started, this guide will help you smoothly transition your existing setup to take advantage of the latest features and improvements in Flower 1.13, starting from version 1.8.

 .. note::

-    This guide shows how to reuse pre-``1.8`` Flower code with minimum code changes by using the *compatibility layer* in Flower Next.
-In another guide, we will show how to run Flower Next end-to-end with pure Flower Next APIs.
+    This guide shows how to reuse pre-``1.8`` Flower code with minimum code changes by using the *compatibility layer* in Flower 1.13.
+In another guide, we will show how to run Flower 1.13 end-to-end with pure Flower 1.13 APIs.

 Let's dive in!